Marwick families

 Middle row - Anne Craigie and George Craigie

-Isaac Marwick, the ninth devil, 1812-1906 and his wife Betsy Yorston
+Isaac Marwick the Ninth Devil (1812-1906) and wife Betsy Yorston

-(Photo- T. Gibson)
+(Photo- T Gibson)

-Hugh Marwick of Guidal, Rousay, born in 1840, son of the ninth devil, and father of Dr. Hugh Marwick
+Hugh Marwick of Guidal, Rousay, born in 1840, son of the Ninth Devil, and father of Dr Hugh Marwick

 (Photo - T. Gibson)